Hyaico/Just-Cooked-1/README.md

-# Just Cook Website
+# Just Cooked Website

-This is the official website for Just Cook, an AI-powered cooking assistant app.
+This is the official website for Just Cooked, an AI-powered cooking assistant app.

 ## Features